Portugal: 2 dead after firefighter helicopter crash – DW – 08/30/2024

 At least two people were killed and three were missing after a helicopter crashed in the Lamego area of northern Portugal on Friday.

-The helicopter crashed into the River Douro after returning from a firefighting mission.
+The helicopter crashed into the River Douro after returning from a firefighting mission near the town of Baiao.

 The pilot survived the crash and was taken to hospital with leg fractures.